This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Pneumocystis Jiroveci Pneumonia

-Pneumocystis jiroveci pneumonia, also known as PCP, is a lung infection caused by fungi (germs).
-PCP is most often seen in people with a weak immune system.
-PCP is an opportunistic infection.
-This means that when your immune system is not working well, PCP is more likely to develop.
+Pneumocystis jiroveci pneumonia (PJP) is a lung infection caused by the Pneumocystis jiroveci fungus.
+PJP is most often seen in people with a weak immune system.
+PJP is an opportunistic infection.
+This means that when your immune system is not working well, it cannot fight off the fungus.

 - You have a fever.